 Motorola Inc. made a highly reliable Public Safety Grade base station, the Quantar which is the current backbone of the vast majority of Police and Fire departments across the nation.
 The Astrotac receivers, Digitac and Astrotac 3000 comparators give these systems their rock solid reliability.
 Enterprise Communications still installs and upgrades these systems to enable their continued use for many years to come.
 They represent the “Keep it Simple Solution” for Public Safety.
 Clear, reliable communications at a fraction of the cost of the new Motorola Solutions Inc. proprietary systems.

-Within 10 years Public Safety communications will be transitioning into the LTE systems for more and more of their traffic.
-Push to talk over LTE is here now and as the standards are published, expected within a year, you will see equipment becoming available at an attractive price giving Public Safety agencies the capabilities of Smart Phones with the improved reliability promised by First Net.
+Over the next few years Public Safety communications will be transitioning to the LTE systems for more and more of their traffic.
+The wider bandwidth and higher speeds available allow new Public Safety Apps that are available now for your cell phones to show responding units on a map that everyone can see.
+Push to talk over LTE is here now and as the standards are published, expected within a year, you will see equipment becoming available from many manufactures at cell phone prices giving Public Safety agencies the capabilities of Smart Phones with the improved reliability promised by First Net.